Agricultural Cost-Share Grant Funding Programs

 Eligible projects will provide increased efficiency in both irrigation and fertilizer use in Jackson and Calhoun counties — the largest agricultural area in northwest Florida.

-• The producer must enroll in an applicable Florida Department of Agriculture and Consumer Services-adopted BMP program.
+• The producer and project site(s) must be enrolled in the applicable Florida Department of Agriculture and Consumer Services-adopted BMP program.

-Jackson Blue Spring and Chipola Groundwater Contribution Area Maps
+Jackson Blue Spring and Chipola River Springs Groundwater Contribution Area Maps

 Interactive Basin Map for Cost Share Eligibility